openmod-tracker/amiris/CONTRIBUTING.md

 # How to Contribute

-You are welcome to contribute to AMIRIS via bug reports and feature requests at any time.
+You are always welcome to contribute to AMIRIS by submitting bug reports and feature requests.

 ## Feature request

-1. Please check the open issue list to see whether an issue similar to your feature idea already exists.
+1. Please check the open issues list to see if there is an issue similar to your feature idea.
-2. If no similar issue exists: Open a new issue using the *feature_request* template and fill in the corresponding items.
+2. If no similar issue exists: Open a new issue using the *feature_request* template and fill in the corresponding fields.
-3. You may contact the main developers via [amiris@dlr.de](mailto:amiris@dlr.de) to discuss the issue with us.
+3. You can contact the main developers via [amiris@dlr.de](mailto:amiris@dlr.de) to discuss the issue with us.

 ## Bug report

-1. Please check the open issue list to see whether a similar bug has already been reported.
+1. Please check the open issues list to see whether a similar bug has already been reported.
-2. If no similar bug was reported yet: Open a new issue using the *bug_report* template and fill in the corresponding items.
+2. If no similar bug has been reported yet: Open a new issue using the *bug_report* template and fill in the corresponding fields.
-3. You may contact the main developers via [amiris@dlr.de](mailto:amiris@dlr.de) to discuss the issue with us.
+3. You can contact the main developers via [amiris@dlr.de](mailto:amiris@dlr.de) to discuss the issue with us.

 ## Code contributions

-Thank you for your intention to contribute code.
+Thank you for your interest in contributing code.
-Please note that code contributions (e.g. via pull requests) require you to fill in and sign the [Contributor License Agreement](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/CLA.pdf), before we can merge your code into the project.
+Please note that code contributions (e.g. via pull requests) require you to complete and sign the [Contributor License Agreement](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/CLA.pdf), before we can merge your code into the project.

 ### Environment